 A person who is truly in a coma will not be considered for any type of brain injury rehabilitation program.
 People can, however, experience different states of consciousness after brain injury.
 Understanding these disorders of consciousness can be important when discussing treatment and possible rehabilitation options.

-An individual is unaware, begins to have sleep and wake cycles, normal digestion, breathing, heart rates, and open eyes.
-They may occasionally respond to stimuli.
+An individual is unaware, but begins to have sleep and wake cycles; normal digestion, breathing, and heart rates; and may open his or her eyes.
+The individual may occasionally respond to stimuli.

 Persistent Vegetative State